Howard review: A powerful look at a Disney music legend stolen in the early days of AIDS

 Howard launches on Disney Plus on Friday, Aug.
 7.

-Discuss: Howard review: A powerful look at a Disney music legend stolen by AIDS
+Discuss: Howard review: Movie offers powerful look at Disney music legend stolen by AIDS

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.